Getting Started with Zero Trust Access Management Trust Begins with Secure Identity

 Since the company’s inception, team members have been iterating and documenting all of its remote work processes in an online handbook which, like GitLab’s core software, is an open-source project.
 While co-founder and CEO Sid Sijbrandij initially tried to get people to commute to a physical office space, he soon gave up the effort because it simply didn’t add value.

 Today, GitLab is scaling that all-remote model at an incredible rate, onboarding nearly 1,000 new employees in the past year.
-In the time of COVID-19, the company provides an exceptional example for other organizations to follow.
+In the time of COVID-19, the company provides an exceptional example for other organisations to follow.

 Can open-source embrace Zero Trust?